 - Use a medium firm pillow under your knees when sleeping on your back.

 - Sleep on a firm mattress, or medium-firm, but avoid sleeping on a too soft mattress after back surgery.
 An organic latex mattress is great, as it can be customized for comfort.

 - Avoid sleeping on your stomach.
 When you sleep on your stomach, there is increased pressure on the bones in your back and increased pressure on the disk spaces, so you should avoiding sleeping face down after surgery on your back.

 - Tighten your stomach when turning in bed or getting out of bed, recommends Ashland Community Hospital’s Spinal Surgery division.

-While the discomfort of back/spine surgery can leave you unable to sleep through the night initially, by implementing the above practical tips for sleeping after back surgery, you should be able to improve your quantity and quality of sleep in the days and weeks after back surgery.
+While the discomfort of back/spine surgery can leave you unable to sleep through the night initially because of back pain, by implementing the above practical tips for sleeping after back surgery, you should be able to improve your quantity and quality of sleep in your surgery recovery in the days and weeks after back surgery.

 Link to Us!